mmeganmcnamara/Data-Types-and-Naming-Conventions/README.md

 To write comments in Scala, use // (ex: //This is a comment)

 ## Data Types and Naming
-Just like Java, C and C++, Scala is staticly typed.
+Just like Java, C and C++, Scala is **staticly typed**.
 This means the compiler determines the type of variable at compile time.
 If there are errors, it will fail to compile till the errors have been fixed.

 It is a case senstive language - if a variable is named "Hello" and you try using "hello" it would be two different variables.

 ### File Name
 The Program File Name should exactly match the object name.
 Save the file as the exact object name and .scala (Remember Scala is case-sensitive).
 If the object name and file name do not match the program will not compile.
+Imagine the object name is HelloWorld.
+Therefore the file name will be:
 ```
 HelloWorld.scala
 ```